 WordPress offers many different ways to build an eCommerce online store for all types of products and markets.
 Almost 40 percent of all online shops are powered by WooCommerce, a WordPress eCommerce plugin.

-What’s the difference between shared hosting and WordPress hosting?
+What’s the difference between shared hosting and hosting for WordPress?

-Shared hosting is a catch-all term for shared hosting services.
-WordPress hosting a specialized hosting that’s optimized to the WordPress content management system.
-You can learn more about CMS WordPress here.
+Shared hosting is a broad term for services where multiple websites share the same server.
+Hosting for WordPress refers to specialized solutions optimized for the WordPress content management system.
+Learn more about the WordPress CMS here.

 First of all - people using CMS WordPress